 - Transfer the dough to a smaller bowl, cover with plastic wrap and refrigerate for at least 30 minutes to firm up.

 - Drop 12 rounded teaspoons onto a baking sheet lined with parchment paper spacing to allow for spreading.
 With a silicone spatula dipped into flour, or the bottom of a glass, flatten each of the mounds to 1/4 inch thickness.
 Transfer to the middle rack of the oven and bake 12-14 minutes or until the edges begin to turn slightly golden.
-Remove from oven and allow to cool 3 minutes on the baking sheet before placing on a wire rack to finish cooling.
+Remove from oven and allow to cool 3 minutes on the baking sheet before placing on a wire rack.
+Sprinkle with coarse sugar while still warm.